 Stiles, Stiles Stilinski as Derek learns, is pre-med.
 For some reason he’s also taking philosophy.
 He and Scott went to school together in Beacon Hills and when Derek asks about him, casually, Scott’s whole face hardens and he puts a finger in Derek’s face.

-“You are not allowed to fuck with him.”
+“You are not allowed to screw with him.”

 Derek blanches.
 “I wasn’t planning on it.”

-“Good, leave him the fuck alone, we dealt with enough jock bullies at high school and he doesn’t need them here.”
+“Good, leave him alone, we dealt with enough jock bullies at high school and he doesn’t need them here.”

 Derek is impressed (as much as he ever is) by Scott’s willingness to stand up for his friend.
 Derek has a lot of muscle on Scott and he’s several inches taller.
 He can also bench twice what Scott can.
 The kid knows what he’s messing with but he’s still up in Derek’s face, warning him away from bullying Stiles.